 He graduated from the prestigious Rose Bruford College ( in which Oldman attended) and has now some twenty years experience in the industry.
 On Television has appeared in leading roles in programmes such as Doctor Who, Eastenders, Doctors and Holby City to name a few.
 In Theatre Neil played ‘Bernie’ in ‘Big Life’ the Musical appearing at the Apollo Theatre Shaftesbury Ave; the first Black British musical to ever hit London’s West End which also got nominated for a Laurence Olivier Award for Best New Musical 2008.
 Neil has played a variety of modern and shakespearean roles in seasons at the UK’s leading regional repertory theatres in London and around the UK.
 For the prestigious Royal Shakespeare Company Neil played the part of ‘Mesrou’ in the European Premiere of Marivaux’s La Dispute and represented the British Council in Lisbon Portugal and on tour around Europe.

 Neil returned back to the stage playing the part of ‘Pa’ in The European Premiere of The Color Purple Musical at the Menier Chocolate Factory, London.
-The Color Purple has now been transferred to Broadway and has been nominated and won several Tony awards in 2016.
+The Color Purple starring Cynthia Enrivo transferred to Broadway and was nominated and won several Tony awards in 2016.
 Neil then acted alongside Mackenzie Crook on the BAFTA award winning comedy series, ‘The Detectorists’ as Dr Tendai and played the lead role of Errol in a stage production called ‘Routes’ at the Welsh Millennium Centre which was also filmed for Made in Cardiff TV.

 In commercials Neil also appeared in worldwide international campaigns for Virgin Atlantic and recently returned from Abu Dhabi where he played a featured part of a food and beverage manager in an Etihad Airline commercial starring Nicole Kidman.

 In 2016 Neil roles to date have included Elliot(lead) in ‘Finding Patience’ a Nationwide film about Dementia for the National Health Service of Great Britain.
 Met officer in the new ITV 8 part drama series ‘The Level’ coming to our UK screens from September 2016.
-He is has recently finished filming the role of a doctor in the Popular TV soap ‘Emmerdale’ and is about to star as a guest lead in the well known British medical drama ‘Casualty which recently celebrated its 30th year on British Television.
-Neil’s latest role of ‘Winston’ in the film ‘Class 15’ has been selected to screen at the 22nd Encounters film festival in Bristol UK and the 20th Urbanworld film festival in New York 2016.
+He went on to play the role of a doctor in the Popular TV soap ‘Emmerdale’ and is about to star as a guest lead in the well known British medical drama ‘Casualty which recently celebrated its 30th year on British Television.
+Neil’s role of ‘Winston’ in the film ‘Class 15’ has been selected to screen at the 22nd Encounters film festival in Bristol UK and the 20th Urbanworld film festival in New York 2016.
 Urbanworld is the second Oscar qualifying festival to accept the film alongside Encounters.

 Hard Time Bus is still showing in Cinemas around the UK for further details visit www.hardtimebus.com.